kordwarshuis/cardgame/README.md

 We need to get it right and it needs to be fair.
 The elaborate explanation is [here](https://github.com/blockchainbird/cards_prejudice/wiki)

 #### Who's right, who's wrong?

-The cardgame does not pretend to be right in everything at all times.
+The cardgame *does not pretend to be right in everything at all times*.
 Our objective has been to:
  - present a **nuanced and more complete** take on the matter
  - **substantiate the answers** with empirical data gathered from reknowned sources in the field
  - offer **a way to improve the answers** by anyone via the [Telegram-group](https://t.me/bcbird)